SM-Type/OctopusProject/README.md

 - Octopus is now operational online, even on mobile devices.

 > [!WARNING]
 > The responsiveness of the page still needs refinement.
-On smartphones, object scaling issues are visible.
+On smartphones object scaling issues appear.
 > We will leave this problem for a later stage.

 - Font import and application to text columns.